hs-esslingen-it-security/hses-GeNESIS/README.md

 - By providing the `-yang` flag, GeNESIS outputs a ietf format conform yang.json file describing the generated network topology.
 - By providing the `-ipt` flag, GeNESIS outputs a `iptables-save` file for each router, containing the generated security configurations.
 - By providing the `-img` flag, GeNESIS outpus a vistual representation of the generated network topology as .png and .jpg.
+- By providing the `-omnet` flag, GeNESIS outputs a ready to import folder to an omnet++ project.
+  This fodler includes topology and traffic patterns to simulate.
+- By provifing the `-ns3` flag, GeNESIS outputs a multiple files ready to be included in an ns3 project.
+  The files include topology and traffic patterns to simulate.
+- By providing the `-latag` flag, GeNESIS will return an alternative GeNESIS-tag.
+  This tag is semantically identical but does not use the same compression logic as the default GeNESIS-tag.
+  Additionally, the latag is insertable into any latex project without any additional adjustments.

 ## Configurability
 The GeNESIS generation process is customizable by providing a valid .json configuration-file.